How much does it cost to explore Latvia?

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

 Latvia is situated in North-Eastern Europe, between Lithuania and Estonia.
-With good (and reasonably cheap) flight connections to other European countries, visitor numbers to Latvia, and in particular its capital Riga, are on the rise.
+With good (and reasonably cheap) flight connections to other European countries, the number of visitors to Latvia, particularly its capital, Riga, is rising.

-If you are planning to visit this Baltic country you might wonder how affordable it is.
-Our daily expenses in Latvia added up to USD51.77 / EUR46.10 per person per day, which was a bit over our budget of USD50.00.
-We attribute this to slightly higher accommodation costs (than in Lithuania) and to us dining out a little more than we usually do.
+If you plan to visit this Baltic country, you might wonder how affordable it is.
+Our daily expenses in Latvia totalled USD51.77 / EUR46.10 per person per day, a bit over our budget of USD50.00.
+We attribute this to slightly higher accommodation costs (than in Lithuania) and to dining out a little more than usual.
 Read on to find out what we spent our money on.

 Download your Sustainable Travel Checklist and show the world you care